TheUltiOne/BetterPlayerXP/README.md

 # Fork info

 This fork is meant to update the plugin to latest EXILED 2 and 3 in the future, and add much more features.
+(Update to 3.0.5 in Progress)

 # Installation